tclahr/uac-docs/docs/collectors.md

 Defines the subdirectory name the output file will be stored in.

-By default, collected artifacts will always be stored into a directory which its path follows the same structure defined in the artifacts directory.
+By default, collected artifacts will always be stored in a directory whose path follows the same structure defined in the artifacts directory.

 In the example below, the output file created by ```bodyfile.yaml``` will be stored into ```bodyfile``` directory, and the output files created by ```docker.yaml``` will be stored into ```live_response/containers``` directory.

 ![screenshot](img/output_directory_01.png)

-But in some cases it is preferred to have the output file stored into subdirectories.
+But in some cases, it is preferred to have the output file stored in subdirectories.
 Let's use the ```live_response/process/string_running_processes.yaml``` as an example where the output file is stored into ```live_response/process/proc/%line%``` subdirectory.

 ```yaml
 artifacts: